This episode is titled, “Wars of Religion”

-A 4th aspect of the Counter-Reformation was a new and vigorous kind of spirituality that bloomed in a remarkable series of writings and movements.
+A fourth aspect of the Counter-Reformation was a new and vigorous kind of spirituality that bloomed in a remarkable series of writings and movements.
 Some devotional books from this movement, such as the Imitation of Christ by Thomas a’Kempis and the Spiritual Exercises by Loyola, have received proper attention, but most of have not.

-This new kind of devout life was characterized by a systemic examination of conscience, prayer, contemplation, & spiritual direction.
+This new kind of devout life was characterized by a systemic examination of conscience, prayer, contemplation, and spiritual direction.
 Its roots lay in the Middle Ages with groups like the Carthusians, who put great emphasis on the contemplative life.
 It was these works that fueled the calls for reform in the Roman Church before Luther arrived on the scene.
-They were the reading material of groups like the Brethren of the Common Life & The Oratory of Divine Love which provided many of the best church leaders in the years leading up to the 16th C.
+They were the reading material of groups like the Brethren of the Common Life and The Oratory of Divine Love which provided many of the best church leaders in the years leading up to the 16th C.

 The Reformation sparked a series of religious wars across Europe.
 The last of these was the Thirty Years’ War, which last from 1618–48.

-Now, that may seem like a “duh!” to us, but it wasn’t for people at that time.
-In many places in Europe, due to old feudal rules, people weren’t allowed to move without consent of their ruler.
-The Peace of Augsburg marked a significant change in the common people’s mobility.
+Now, that may seem obvious to highly mobile moderns like many listening to this, but it wasn’t for people at that time.
+Due to feudal rules, people weren’t allowed to move without consent of their ruler.
+The Peace of Augsburg marked a significant change in commoners’ mobility.
 To preserve Catholic domination of southern Germany, the agreement mandated that Catholic rulers who became Lutherans had to surrender rule.
 The agreement left out Calvinists, Anabaptists, and other Protestants.
-So, in many respects, Augsburg solved nothing.
+So for many, Augsburg solved nothing.

 Beginning in Bohemia, the Thirty Years’ War ravaged Central Europe and Germany and involved all the major European powers.
 The Peace of Westphalia, which ended the war in 1648, resulted from long and complicated negotiations.
 France and Sweden gained large amounts of territory, and German princes gained greater power and influence at the expense of the Emperor.
-The treaty recognized Calvinism, along with Lutheranism and Catholicism, as legal religions and permitted each ruler to determine the religion of his state.
+The treaty finally recognized Calvinism, along with Lutheranism and Catholicism, as legal religions and permitted each ruler to determine the religion of his state.

-Politics and economics also played into the mix.
-The Middle-class and lower nobility of France were tired of Francis’ imperial ambitions, funded on their backs.
+Politics and economics played into the mix.
+The Middle-class and lower nobility of France were tired of King Francis’ imperial ambitions, funded on their backs.
 They were urged into the Protestant cause out of a desire to get rid of the King.
 It’s estimated that two-fifths of all nobles joined the French Protestant cause.
 Few of them were authentically converted but sought to use the Protestant movement to weaken the trend toward King Francis’ oppressive version of royal absolutism.

 Fourth, as the likelihood of civil war in France percolated, the English and Spanish sent aid to their factions to serve their respective interests.

 In 1598, Henry published the Edict of Nantes, a grant of toleration for the Huguenots.
 It guaranteed them the right to hold public office, freedom of worship in most areas of France, the privilege of educating their children in other than Roman Catholic schools, and free access to universities and hospitals.
 The edict was the first significant recognition of the rights of a religious minority in an otherwise intolerant age.
 Though the Huguenots enjoyed a period of great prosperity after that, King Louis XIV revoked the edict in 1685.
-Thousands were driven into exile, to the benefit of England, Holland, Prussia, & America where they fled for refuge.
+Thousands were driven into exile, to the benefit of England, Holland, Prussia, and America where they fled for refuge.